JustAnotherSysadmin/WiFI-setup/README.md

 You can export the XML you need by running this command:

-  netsh wlan export profile %SSIDName% folder=c:\scripts\WiFI-setup.xml
+  netsh wlan export profile %SSIDName% folder=c:\scripts\WiFI-config.xml